What were you doing before KLC and why did you decide to study at the school?

 Can you identify some of the highlights and challenges of your time at KLC?

 How has your career evolved since graduating?
+How did you progress into Aviation design?

 What kind of projects have you been working on recently?